elfnor/lookthinkmake/content/symmetry_group_notation.md

 Category: think
 Slug: Symmetry Group Links and Notation
 Author: elfnor
+Summary: There are many great resources on the 17 plane symmetry groups.
+I made great use of a couple of on-line apps while writing my [Symmetry Tile plug-in.]({filename}/symmetry_tile_docs.md), Morenaments and Kalis.
+I also used a couple of great books...

 There are many great resources on the 17 plane symmetry groups.